Divyanshu-DXS/Java-Code-Sandbox/MavenProjectDemo1/Notes.md

   - public void init() : If we want to initialize anything such as loading some configurations, creating database connections, we can write that code in init() method.
   - public void destroy() : If we want to cleanup something such as closing database connections, we can write that code in destroy() method.

-## he lifecycle of a Spring bean consists of the following phases, which are listed below
+## The lifecycle of a Spring bean consists of the following phases, which are listed below

 1. Container Started: The Spring IoC container is initialized.
 2. Bean Instantiated: The container creates an instance of the bean.